MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

 1. Add a new folder named Services to the Grades.Web project.
 2. Add a new WCF Data Service named GradesWebDataService to the Services folder.
 3. Add a reference to the Grades.DataModel project in the Grades.Web project.
 4. Add a reference to the EntityFramework assembly.
-This assembly is located in the E:\Mod08\Labfiles\Starter\Exercise 1\packages\EntityFramework.5.0.0\lib\net45 folder.
+This assembly is located in the [Repository Root]\Mod08\Labfiles\Starter\Exercise 1\packages\EntityFramework.5.0.0\lib\net45 folder.
 5. Copy the \<connectionStrings\> element from the App.config file in the GradesPrototype project and paste it into the Web.config file in the Grades.Web project.
     >**Note :** The data service in the Grades.Web project needs to connect to the same data source that the data model uses.